voyd-lang/voyd/reference/functions.md

    1. The function *must* be separated from the argument by only a single space.
 2. The only argument is a curly closure.
    1. The function *must* be separated from the argument by only a single space.
-3. The first argument is a struct literal or string literal, the second argument is a curly closure.
+3. The first argument is an expression terminated and the remaining arguments are closures.
-   1. The first argument *must* be separated by the function by a single space.
-   2. The curly closure *must* be on the same line as the end of the first argument.
 4. The function is a UFCS call with one argument.
-And the function is strict.
+And the function is pure.

 **Examples of 1:**
 ```